Both content marketing and SEO function in parallel universes.

 Answer: OBP only publishes articles for which it wants to get links.

-One of the secrets to getting high-quality links to your content is regular posting of valuable, quality, remarkable, compelling, informative, and useful content for your specialty.
+One of the secrets to getting high-quality links to your content is a regular posting of valuable, quality, remarkable, compelling, informative, and useful content for your specialty.

 4. Don’t Optimize Your Anchor Text